Peakboard/peakboard-templates.github.io/_templates/Open-Orders-Status-Overview/en.md

 # possible data sources

-This template uses Peakboard [variable lists](https://help.peakboard.com/scripting/en-variables.html) as data source.
-For your Use Case you can of course use your systems.
-Database could be especially interesting here, for example: ODBC, MS SQL Server, MS Access, MS Azure SQL, Oracle Database, IBM DB2, MySQL, PostgreSQL, MongoDB, Teradata or [many more](https://peakboard.com/en/interfaces/).
+This template uses a SQL database as data source.
+For your use case you can of course use your systems.
+Other database could be especially interesting here, for example: ODBC, MS Access, MS Azure SQL, Oracle Database, IBM DB2, MySQL, PostgreSQL, MongoDB, Teradata or [many more](https://peakboard.com/en/interfaces/).